danjwait/mHST/docs/fprimeNotes/gpsDemo.md

 Then another type error at `//Fw::Logger::logMsg("[WARNING] Received buffer with bad packet: %d\n", serial_status);` so commented that line out.

-In step 4 generate telemetry getting other errors; this code:
+In step 4 generate telemetry getting other errors; this code (note I tried two different ways of using `tlmWrite_` on purpose to look for different errors):
 ```
 // Step 4: generate telemetry
 tlmWrite_Gps_Latitude(lat);